Understanding Seller’s Discretionary Earnings

-Understanding Seller’s Discretionary Earnings: If you have acquired or sold a small company, or had one appraised, you’ve probably heard the term “Seller’s Discretionary Earnings”.
+Understanding Seller’s Discretionary Earnings: If you have ever purchased or sold a small company, you’ve probably heard the term “Seller’s Discretionary Earnings”.
 You could be thinking “Earnings are discretionary?
 My earnings aren’t discretionary!”
 Let’s examine this often-misunderstood term, and how it compares to EBITDA, another common earnings measure.
+These are important factors in doing a business valuation and vital to understand when venturing into the M&A space.

 What is Seller’s Discretionary Earnings?

 Seller’s Discretionary Earnings (“SDE”) is a calculation of the total financial benefit that a single full time owner-operator would derive from a business on an annual basis.
-It is also referred to as Adjusted Cash Flow, Total Owner’s Benefit, Seller’s Discretionary Cash Flow, or Recast Earnings.
-Here at HP we prefer the term Discretionary Earnings or DE.
-For this blog I’ll use the more common SDE.
-SDE is most often used in the valuation and sale of “Main Street” businesses.
-While there is no precise definition of what a Main Street business is, it often refers to owner-operated companies with less than $5 million of revenue.
-Larger businesses primarily use EBITDA.
+It is also referred to as Adjusted Cash Flow, Total Owner’s Benefit or Seller’s Discretionary Cash Flow.
+Here at HP we prefer the term Discretionary Earnings (DE).
+For this blog we’ll use the more common definition of SDE.
+SDE is most often used in the valuation and sale of established businesses.
+This type of business often refers to owner-operated companies with less than $5 million of revenue.
+Larger businesses primarily use EBITDA (not SDE).

 SDE vs EBITDA

-So SDE is always a larger number than EBITDA.
-This is a bit counter-intuitive for people used to working in the middle market.
-They usually think of EBITDA as the large number that things are subtracted from to calculate net cash flow.
-And wouldn’t SDE be similar to or smaller than EBITDA?
-A look back at the formula clears this up.
+Seller’s Discretionary Earnings is always a larger number than EBITDA.
+This is counter-intuitive for people used to working in middle market M&A. They usually think of EBITDA as the large number that items are subtracted from to calculate net cash flow.
+Let’s look at the formula.

 When applying price multiples for sale or valuation purposes it’s important to accurately differentiate between SDE and EBITDA.
 A mismatch between the earnings measure used and the multiple applied can result in significantly overvaluing or undervaluing a business.